Overview

 You will receive warnings if Cloudflare is not enabled on the main domain.

-If you want SSL to work on any of your subdomains with Cloudflare, you will need to have your main domain also enabled on Cloudflare.
-This is a limitation imposed by the SSL Certificate provider; without the main domain being on Cloudflare, the certificate will not be valid for the subdomains.
+If you want SSL to work on any of your subdomains with Cloudflare, you must also have your main domain enabled on Cloudflare.
+The SSL Certificate provider imposes this limitation: without the main domain being on Cloudflare, the certificate will not be valid for the subdomains.

 For example, if you want to have SSL enabled on blog.example.com and use Cloudflare, then you must also enable Cloudflare on example.com.